leafo/moonscript-site/reference.md

       print "The value:", value

 If a function has no arguments, it can be called using the `!` operator, instead of empty parentheses.
-For example, calling the two functions from
-above:
+The `!` invocation is the prefered way to call functions with no arguments.

     func_a!
-    func_b!
+    func_b()

 Functions with arguments can be created by preceding the arrow with a list of argument names in parentheses: